-Section 5: An appointment letter shall include: 1) appointment title, 2) beginning and end dates of the appointment, and a statement that the position is renewable (if applicable) 3) salary and/or stipend, 4) name of the anticipated supervisor, 5) department or academic/research unit, 6) contact information for departmental administrator, 7) anticipated work location, 8) brief summary of anticipated responsibilities, 9) notice that the appointment is covered by this agreement, with a URL for the agreement, and 10) URL for benefit information.
+Section 5: An appointment letter shall include: 1) appointment title, 2) beginning and end dates of the appointment, and a statement that the position is renewable (if applicable) 3) salary and/or stipend, 4) name of the anticipated supervisor, 5) department or academic/research unit, 6) contact information for departmental administrator, 7) anticipated work location, 8) brief summary of anticipated responsibilities, 9) notice that the appointment is covered by this agreement, with a URL for the agreement and a URL for Union office contact, and 10) URL for benefit information, 11) URL for EOAA, 12) URL for the Office of Postdoctoral Affairs (OPA) and a URL for Columbia Research IDP information, 13) URL for the International Students & Scholars Office (ISSO).

-Section 6: The University will make best efforts that all administrative paperwork for appointments and reappointments is completed on time such that employees do not experience delayed paychecks or benefit coverage.
+Section 6: The University will make best efforts that all administrative paperwork for appointments and reappointments is completed on time such that Employees do not experience delayed paychecks or benefit coverage.